 - Are you unable to take on the jobs you really want because of limited production capacity?

-All of these are signs that you may be a good candidate to implement robotic welding.
+All of these are signs that you may be a good candidate to automate your line or potions of your line with robotic welding.

 The dwindling skilled labor pool is one reason that many companies are making the switch to automation.
-Consider that by 2024, there will be a shortage of approximately 400,000 welders, according to the American Welding Society.
+According to Tradesmen International, the shortage of welders is predicted to hit a deficit of 400,000 workers by 2024.

 Another issue is the relative location of most welding jobs in America.
-Most of those 400,000 empty jobs?
-They’ll be concentrated in the Midwest, the nation’s manufacturing and fabrication hub, while the overall population of the Midwest continues to dwindle.
+Most of those 400,000 empty jobs are concentrated in the Midwest, the nation’s manufacturing and fabrication hub, while the overall population of the Midwest continues to dwindle.

 How Can I Justify the Cost of Automation?